andros99/KombatQuiz/README.md

-Website for friends with Mortal Kombat clone and randomly generated trivia-quiz.
+Website for friends with 2D Mortal Kombat and randomly generated trivia-quiz.